Magician (fantasy): Education

-Magicians normally learn spells by reading ancient tomes called grimoires, which may have magical properties of their own.
-Sorcerers in Conan the Barbarian often gained powers from such books, which are demarcated by their strange bindings.
-In worlds where magic is not an innate trait, the scarcity of these strange books may be a facet of the story; in Poul Anderson's A Midsummer Tempest, Prince Rupert seeks out the books of the magician Prospero to learn magic.
-The same occurs in the Dungeons and Dragons-based novel series Dragonlance Chronicles, wherein Raistlin Majere seeks out the books of the sorcerer Fistandantilus.
-In JK Rowling's Harry Potter series, wizards already have skills of magic but they need to practise magic in Wizarding Schools in order to be able to use it properly.
+In JK Rowling's Harry Potter series, wizards already possess innate magic abilities, but require enrollment in Wizarding Schools in order to develop their skills and practice magic properly.
+Harry Potter popularized the “magic school” setting, but it is common enough to occur in settings where magic is instead a learned talent involving the study of ancient texts or mastery of magic tools.
+Ancient tomes such as grimoires fit both niches, as they often have magical properties of their own.
+Sorcerers in Conan the Barbarian often gained powers from such books, demarcated by their strange bindings, and the scarcity of these strange books may be a facet of the story.
+This can also be seen in Poul Anderson's A Midsummer Tempest, where Prince Rupert seeks out the books of the magician Prospero to learn magic, and the Dungeons and Dragons-based novel series Dragonlance Chronicles, wherein Raistlin Majere seeks out the books of the sorcerer Fistandantilus.

 Some magicians, even after training, continue their education by learning more spells, inventing new ones (and new magical objects), or rediscovering ancient spells, beings, or objects.
 For example, Dr. Strange from the Marvel Universe continues to learn about magic even after being named Sorcerer Supreme.
 He often encounters creatures that have not been seen for centuries or more.
 In the same universe, Dr. Doom continues to pursue magical knowledge after mastering it by combining magic with science.
 Fred and George Weasley from Harry Potter invent new magical items and sell them as legitimate defense items, new spells and potions can be made in the Harry Potter Universe; Severus Snape invented a variety of jinxes and hexes as well as substantial improvements in the process of making potions; Albus Dumbledore, along with Nicolas Flamel, is credited with discovering the twelve uses of dragon's blood.